-In order to investigate this link between spatio-temporal grains and trends of biodiversity, birds is a relevant taxon.
-As a matter of fact, thanks to the many ornithological monitoring and surveys, we now have a large number of long, structured time series on bird populations (Bejček and Stastný 2016; Sauer et al. 2013; Kamp et al. 2021…).
-Birds are easy to observe, easy to identify and thus many volunteers are motivated to conduct standardized sampling.
-Given their ability to change quickly of locations, their presence is also a good indicator for ecosystem health and thus several standardized metrics have been created to assess their populations.
+To investigate the link between spatio-temporal grains and trends of biodiversity, birds are a relevant taxon.
+Thanks to the many ornithological monitoring initiatives and surveys, we have a large number of high-quality time series on bird populations (Bejček and Stastný 2016; Sauer et al. 2013; Kamp et al. 2021…).
+This is because birds are easy to observe, easy to identify and thus many volunteers are motivated to participate on citizen-science projects (cite eBird, iNaturalist) or to conduct standardized sampling (e.g. most of the breeding bird surveys are conducted by volunteers).